Rahway River: South Mountain Reservation

 South Mountain Reservation is home to Orange Reservoir and Campbell's Pond.
 A dramatic feature is Hemlock Falls: a 25-foot-high cascade of Rahway water over rock cliffs.
 The reservoir located in the reservation's northern tract.
-Within the borders of West Orange, it is owned by the City of Orange and operated and maintained under contract with United Water.
+Within the borders of West Orange, it is owned by the City of Orange.
 It was originally developed during the intense urbanization of northeastern New Jersey in the late 19th century, drawing from the Rahway River.
-The man-made lake is no longer part of the water-supply system and since the late 2000s (decade) various proposals have been made to allow its use as a recreational resource as part of the Recreational Complex.
-The complex abutting the reservoir includes a miniature golf course, and a boathouse-restaurant, McLoone's, opened in 2011.
+The man-made lake is no longer part of the water-supply system.
+It is now used for recreation.
+The complex abutting the reservoir includes a miniature golf course, and a restaurant, McLoone's, opened in 2011.

 Just below South Mountain Reservation in Millburn, New Jersey, the river runs through Taylor Park.

 Rahway River Parkway

 The Rahway River Parkway is a greenway of parkland that hugs the Rahway River and its tributaries.
 Formed by the Union County Parks Commission in the 1920s, was designed by the Olmsted Brothers firm, who were the sons of the landscape architect Frederick Law Olmsted.

 The "Friends of Rahway River Parkway," a nonprofit group, has been formed exclusively to encourage and advocate for the preservation, restoration and enhancement of the Rahway River Parkway, in accord with the Olmsted design principles inherent in its origins, and to promote appropriate public enjoyment of the Parkway.